 Michael has worked as a merchant banker specialising in strategic corporate development, joint ventures and acquisitions.
 He has 30 years' experience in the Asian business sector and has extensive networks and relationships with key personnel in government, corporate and private sectors in the Asia Pacific region.

-Michael holds directorships in Pan Asia Corporation Ltd (ASX:PZC) and Story-i Ltd (ASX:SRY), both listed on the Australian Securities Exchange.
+Michael holds directorships in EVE Investments Ltd (ASX:EVE), Pan Asia Corporation Ltd (ASX:PZC) and Story-i Ltd (ASX:SRY), all listed on the Australian Securities Exchange.